Can an unbeliever, a denier of the faith, produce such music as Beethoven did in his Missa Solemnis?

 Republished with gracious permission from Views from the Choir Loft (May 2013, February 2014).

 This essay was first published here in December 2016.
-It is part of series commemorating the 250th anniversary of the birth of Ludwig van Beethoven.
+It is part of a series commemorating the 250th anniversary of the birth of Ludwig van Beethoven.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics as we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.